-GRESB assesses and scores the ESG performance of real estate portfolios around the world and, this year, participation in GRESB's Real Estate Assessment increased to over 1,500 participants.
-Granite completed its second annual GRESB Real Estate Assessment in June 2021.
+GRESB assesses and scores the ESG performance of real estate portfolios around the world and this year increased to over 1,800 participants.
+Granite completed its third annual GRESB Real Estate Assessment in June 2022.

-In GRESB's Public Disclosure Rankings, which evaluates the level of ESG disclosure by listed property companies and REITs, Granite was ranked #1 in the North American Industrial sector comprised of 10 reporting entities.
-In comparison to Granite's 2020 results, its Standing Investments score significantly improved by 76% to 65 points, placing Granite 3rd in the North American Industrial Listed sector comprised of seven reporting entities, Granite being the sole Canadian reporting entity in this sector.
+In GRESB's Public Disclosure Rankings, which evaluates the level of ESG disclosure by listed property companies and REITs, Granite was ranked third in the North American Industrial sector comprised of 10 reporting entities.
+In comparison to Granite's 2021 results, its Standing Investments score significantly improved from 65 to 73 points, placing Granite second in the North American Industrial Listed sector comprised of nine reporting entities, Granite being the sole Canadian reporting entity in this sector.

-The following is a selection of key action and performance items of Granite's ESG+R Program:
+Below is a selection of key actions and performance items of Granite's ESG+R Program: